declaresub/resource-id/README.md

 ## Requirements

-Resource-id requires Python >= 3.7.
+Resource-id requires Python >= 3.8.
 For python <= 3.9, typing_extensions is required.
-For Python 3.7,
-importlib-metadata is required.
+Version 1.1.0 adds support for pydantic 2, which in turn requires that pydantic be added as a dependency.

 ## Installation